neoforged/.github/primers/1.21.2/index.md

 - `net.minecraft.network.protocol.login.ClientboundGameProfilePacket` -> `ClientboundLoginFinishedPacket`
 - `net.minecraft.network.protocol.game`
     - `ClientboundMoveEntityPacket#getyRot`, `getxRot` now returns a `float` of the degrees
-    - `ClientboundPlayerPositionPacket` is now a record, delta movement as well
+    - `ClientboundPlayerPositionPacket` is now a record, taking in a `PositionMoverotation` representing the change
+        - `relativeArguments` -> `relatives`
+        - `yRot`, `xRot` -> `ClientboundPalyerRotationPacket`
     - `ClientboundSetTimePacket` is now a record
     - `ClientboundRotateHeadPacket#getYHeadRot` now returns a `float` of the degrees
-    - `ClientboundTeleportEntityPacket#getyRot`, `getxRot` now returns a `float` of the degrees
+    - `ClientboundTeleportEntityPacket` is now a record, where the necessary parameters are passed into the packet instead of the entity
     - `ServerboundPlayerInputPacket` is now a record, taking in an `Input`
 - `net.minecraft.resources.RegistryDataLoader$Loader#loadFromNetwork` now takes in a `$NetworkedRegistryData`, which contains the packed registry entries
 - `net.minecraft.server`